evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 If you do not have one yet, [create an Evidently Cloud account](https://app.evidently.cloud/signup).

+## 2. Create a Team

+Upon registration, click on the "plus" sign in the UI to create a Team.
+For example, "Personal" team.

-## 2. View a demo project
+## 3. View a demo project

-After logging in, click on "Generate Demo Project".
+Click on "Generate Demo Project" inside your new Team.
 It will create a Project for a toy regression model that forecasts bike demand.

 ![](../.gitbook/assets/cloud/generate_demo_project.png)